FlipsideCrypto/fsc-evm/doc_descriptions/nft/nft.md

 {% docs evm_nft_tx_fee %}

-The gas fee for this transaction in ETH.
+The gas fee for this transaction in the native asset.

 {% enddocs %}